-From the absolute necessity Jesus placed on disciples obeying the commands and teachings he gave them in the gospels, we must conclude that he was referring to everything he said to his disciples there in the gospels—and not to some “new” teaching supposedly to be brought by his Spirit in the Last Days.
+From the absolute necessity Jesus placed on disciples obeying the commands and teachings he gave them in the gospels, we must conclude that he was referring to everything he said to his disciples there as recorded in the gospels—and not to some “new” teaching supposedly to be brought by his Spirit in the Last Days.

 The role of the Holy Spirit—the Spirit of Jesus Christ—is not to teach and bring us new things not taught by him in the gospels.
 It is rather to teach and remind us of everything he said to his disciples in the gospels.